-With the latest iOS update, Apple introduced many new features to iPhones and Apple Watches.
-One of these is receiving rain, snow, and severe weather alerts on iPhone and Apple Watch.
+One of the best features of Apple’s Weather app is receiving rain, snow, and severe weather alerts on your iPhone and Apple Watch.

 Keep reading to learn how to set up these notifications on your device.

-- Is Apple Watch not updating the time or showing wrong time?
+- Is your Apple Watch not updating the weather?
+Let’s fix it

 How to turn on weather alerts on iPhone

 If you want to turn on the rain, snow, and severe weather alerts on your iPhone from Apple’s Weather app, there are several things you need to do.

 To get weather alerts on your Apple Watch, first set them up on your iPhone and then set your Apple Watch to mirror the notification settings on your iPhone.

 While Weather alerts generally follow your rules for silent mode and Focus modes, like Do Not Disturb, Critical alerts ignore mute and any focus mode settings.
 These alerts play a sound regardless of the device’s settings by overriding the silence switch or Focus settings on your devices.

 To receive weather alerts on your iPhone, you need to update your device to iOS 15 and above.

 With iOS 15 and iPadOS 15 or later, you can also turn on Critical Alerts for supported apps so notifications come through even if your iPhone is muted or you have a Focus set up.